Year 1 Subject

 Module 1: Foundational Algebraic Concepts

-This part revisits and strengthens the algebraic skills necessary for all subsequent topics, with a strong emphasis on applying these techniques to business problems.
+This part revisits and strengthens the algebraic skills necessary for all subsequent topics.
+It moves beyond pure theory to emphasize the application of these techniques in solving real-world business problems, from market analysis to financial planning.

 Module 2: Matrix Algebra and Determinants

-This section introduces a powerful tool for handling and solving large systems of linear equations, which are common in business modeling and optimization problems.
+This section introduces matrices, a powerful tool for organizing data and solving large systems of linear equations.
+They are widely used in fields like operations research, economics, and computer graphics to model complex systems.

 Module 3: Commercial Arithmetic

-This part focuses on the specific mathematical applications used in finance and commerce, which are fundamental to all financial calculations.
+This part focuses on the specific mathematical applications used in finance and commerce.
+These calculations form the basis of all investment, lending, and valuation decisions.

 Module 4: Introduction to Calculus and its Applications